wspace/hapyli/tutorial/embeddingwhitespace.md

 def main () = (print-number (f 4 3))
 ```

-Note that we don't explicitly return from 'f'.
+Note that we don't explicitly return from `f`.
 The HaPyLi compiler automatically
-adds the "ret" instruction to non-inlined functions and inlined functions should
+adds the `ret` instruction to non-inlined functions and inlined functions should
-never contain a "ret" anyway.
+never contain a `ret` anyway.
 Remember that 'inlined' functions are not actually
 called, but rather their bodies are copied verbatim to wherever the function is
 referenced.
 Hence, it doesn't make sense to return from an inline function.

-<b>*** IMPORTANT ***</b>
+**IMPORTANT:**

 When coding in Whitespace Assembler, it is very easy to accidentally corrupt the
 stack, resulting in nasty and difficult to fix bugs.
 Functions always pop all of